PatrickStotz/mapping_101/README.md

 Not only does a geojson-file actually consist of only one file, but it's also human readable in any editor.
 There's a lot to know about geojson if you're working with it more frequently.
 Read about it [here](https://macwright.org/2015/03/23/geojson-second-bite.html)

-**One thing to remember here: geojson-files should always be saved in Web Mercator projection(EPSG:4326)**
+**One thing to remember here: geojson-files should always be saved in WGS 84 projection (EPSG:4326)**

 ### csv or Excel file with coordinates
 More often, then you'll expect geodata comes to you in a per se non-spatial file format: csv, tsv, or Excel files that contain points and coordinates.